VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 Retrieves the minimum analog speed for the character based on the current movement mode.

 #### Parameters
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput` containing the current movement mode.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput` containing the current movement mode.

 #### Behavior
 - Switches based on the character's current movement mode (`Output.MovementMode`).